Small Business Accounting - Financial Statement and Tax Information¹

 While it may not be the most exciting part of your business, keeping proper small business accounting records and financial statements is clearly one of the most important things a business owner can do.
 At some point, you may need to raise capital from a financial institution or lender, and if your books are not current or accurate it can jeopardize or risk losing your financing.
 In addition to keeping your records up to date, paying and recording the proper taxes are imperative, so as not to risk penalties and fines from the state and federal government.

 - How to Create a Business Plan - Many would-be entrepreneurs shudder at the prospect of putting together a business plan, but the task need not be daunting.

 - Cash Budgets - Learn to develop cash budgets to create a plan for operations, and a capital budget to evaluate major capital investments.

-- The Right Accounting Method for Your Business: Accrual or Cash - Learn to maintain your books and to keep track of your income and expenses through the cash or accrual methods.
+- The Difference Between Cash-Basis and Accrual-Basis Accounting For Your Business - Learn to maintain your books and to keep track of your income and expenses through the cash or accrual methods.

 - The Difference Between Major Business Structures - The three major business structures are Sole Proprietorship, Limited Liability Company, and Corporation.

 Understanding Standard Financial Reports